Jan Wejchert: Career

 Wejchert co-founded the ITI Group in 1984 with businessman, Mariusz Walter.
 Wejchert became the ITI Group's first president and founding shareholder.
 He ran ITI in a partnership with Walter and Bruno Valsangiacomo.
 He later co-founded and co-owned both the TVN television network and TVN 24 television networks.
 He sat on the management board of TVN.

 He was also the co-owner and deputy president of the Onet.pl group.
 Additionally, Wejchert co-owned the Legia Warszawa football club.
 He also sponsored the construction of the Temple of Divine Providence in Wilanów, Poland where he was supposed to be buried after his death.

 In 1991, he was appointed to the US-Poland Action Commission, which was headed by Zbigniew Brzezinski.
 Wejchert was a co-founder of the Polish Business Roundtable, a business club, and served as the organization's first president.
 In 1998, Wejchert was awarded the Order of Polonia Restituta cross for creating one of the first private TV channels in Poland, TVN Group.
-The Polish Business Rountable is headquartered at the Sobański Palace, a 19th-century Warsaw townhouse owned by Wejchert since 1996.
+The Polish Business Roundtable is headquartered at the Sobański Palace, a 19th-century Warsaw townhouse owned by Wejchert since 1996.
 Wejchert restored the townhouse in the late 1990s.
 In 2008, Jan Wejchert was ranked as the 9th most influential pole by the Przegląd magazine.
 He was also noted as one of the richest poles by the Forbes magazine, with a peak net worth of $1.3 billion, for over a decade.
 In 2008, he was ranked 897th on the Forbes list of billionaires (2008), with a net worth of $1.3 billion.
 In 2018, Wejchert was ranked the 16th richest pole of the last 100 years by Wprost magazine.
 He was also ranked the 19th richest Pole of the last 30 years in 2019 by Wprost magazine, with a peak net worth of 4,5 billion polish złotys.

 Wejchert also purchased Stara Papiernia, a suburban Warsaw paper mill which was destroyed by fire in 1984.
 He restored Stara Papiernia and reopened the building, incorporating it into a shopping center in November 2002.
 He was also the owner of Sobański Palace in Warsaw and Pałacyk Wielopolskich w Warszawie, both located in the polish al. Ujazdowskie.
 Before his untimely death, Wejchert bought an enormous piece of land in Brześce, Poland where he started the construction of Wejchert Golf Club, which was supposed to be the biggest golf course in Poland worth over 250mln złoty.
 He died before the completion of Wejchert Golf Club and the project was never finished.
 The land remains unused to this day and is sculpted in the shape of a golf course.